Ishan445/Sentiment-Analysis-using-LSTM/README.md

     The serialized Python object containing the word-to-index dictionary.
 This ensures that the web app processes text exactly the same way the model was trained.

 * **`requirements.txt`**
-    A list of necessary Python libraries (TensorFlow, Pandas, Streamlit, etc.) required to run the project.
+    A list of necessary Python libraries required to run the project.

 ---